CRC-SI/atlas/docs/features.md

 ## Entities

-An **entity** is any geometrical object that can be rendered in the scene.
+An **entity** is any geospatial object that can be rendered in the scene.
 Atlas supports a variety the following entity types:

 Entity Type | Description
 ----------- | -----------
 Point       | A point is just a point in space.
 It can be rendered in a variety of ways, such as a small dot or a sprite image.
 Line        | A line (more precisely a line string) is a path between a sequence of points.
 Network     | A network is a collection of connected lines.
+Networks provide an API for operations over the whole network.
-Networks provide Polygon     | A polygon is a 2D shape described by a ring of points.
+Polygon     | A polygon is a 2D shape described by a ring of points.
 Polygons can also be extruded into 3D *prisms*.
 Mesh        | A mesh is a complex 3D geometry that can provide a more realistic representation of a real-world object.